Meta-Reasoning: Semantics-Symbol Deconstruction for Large Language Models: Conclusion

 \section{Conclusion}

-We propose the Meta-Reasoning paradigm, a semantic-symbol deconstruction method based on reduction.
-By maximizing the semantic resolution of the original questions under a natural language system, we allow LLMs to learn meta-forms and general solutions for certain types of reasoning tasks, thus using fewer demonstrations to push the upper limit of their reasoning ability.
+We propose Meta-Reasoning, a semantic-symbol deconstruction paradigm for reasoning.
+Through the semantic resolution of the original questions, we enable LLMs to grasp meta-forms and general solutions for specific types of reasoning tasks.
+This approach requires fewer demonstrations to expand the upper limit of their reasoning accuracy, out-of-domain generalization, and output stability.